HirbodBehnam/MTProtoProxyInstaller/README.md

 # MTProto Proxy Auto Installer
 A very small script to install MTProtoProxy On Centos or Ubuntu

+**BEFORE YOU GO ON:** MTProto is getting an update that implements a Fake TLS encryption.
+It obfucates the traffic therefore your server will not be blocked.
+(Unless you publish the proxy).
+The update will be avalible in few weeks.
+It's currently only available in Telegram Desktop Beta.
 ## Why this installer?
 * Generate random secret
 * Automatically configure firewall